A New Exterior

 The kitchen below was originaly a client DIY project in need of updating.
 The cherry doors and drawer fronts were made from rejects purchased by my customer for pennies on the dollar from a local cabinet shop.
 I simply re-sized them ( cut down or glued up into wider panels) and bored for concealed hinges.
 The fridge and pantry cabinet switched places, and I built a cabinet over the refrigerator with a full height end panel.
 I also rebuilt the 3 door cabinet over the range hood.
 The stacked trim at the tops of the cabinets is salvaged redwood and pine .

-In the photo on the top row left, there are three white end panels showing, one to the left of the window, two the right of the door.
+In the photo on the top row left, there are three white end panels showing, one to the left of the window, two to the right of the door.
 Those couldn't be replaced.
 So my only option was to "grain" them using paint.
 (See photo top right.)
 I sent my customer to a nearby paint store with a door to get two colors of latex paint that were close to the two most prominent colors of the grain.
 I used a brush to blend the two colors as needed along with some dark umber acrylic artists' paint to create the effect.
 The same process was used on the cabinet to the left of the range hood.

 To create a more unified appearance, I eliminated the arched doorway, and re-trimmed the window over the sink.